finkeissen/finkeissen/README.md

 The goal is long-term completeness, grounded in structural coherence over time.

+This repository is intentionally minimal.
+It serves as a stable entry point, not a personal status feed.

 Contributions, discussions, and applications are welcome — within the shared structure of the research program.